-The PEBB Program must receive the appropriate COBRA Election/Change or Continuation Coverage Election/Change form between November 1-30.
-You may also make some changes using My Account.
+The PEBB Program must receive the appropriate PEBB Continuation Coverage (COBRA) Election/Change or PEBB Continuation Coverage (Unpaid Leave) Election/Change form.
+You may also make some changes using PEBB My Account.

 To make a change when a special open enrollment event occurs:

-The PEBB Program must receive the appropriate COBRA Election/Change or Continuation Coverage Election/Change form no later than 60 days after the event that created the special open enrollment.
-However, if adding a newborn or newly adopted child, and adding the child increases your premium, your employer must receive this form no later than 12 months after the birth or adoption.
+The PEBB Program must receive the appropriate PEBB Continuation Coverage (COBRA) Election/Change or PEBB Continuation Coverage (Unpaid Leave) Election/Change form no later than 60 days after the event that created the special open enrollment along with proof of the event that created the special open enrollment (see PEBB Program Policy Addendum 45-2A for a list of valid documents).
+If adding a newborn or newly adopted child, and adding the child increases your premium, your employer must receive this form no later than 60 days after the birth or adoption.

-In most cases, the change will occur the first day of the month after the date of the event or the date the PEBB Program receives your required, completed enrollment form(s), whichever is later.
-If that day is the first of the month, coverage begins on that date.
+In most cases, the requested change will occur the first day of the month after the date of the event or the date the PEBB Program receives your required, completed enrollment form(s), whichever is later.
+If that day is the first of the month, the requested coverage begins on that date.

 There are some changes you can make any time during the year without a special open enrollment event.

 - Change your name and/or address.
-Use the COBRA Election/Change or Continuation Coverage Election/Change form.
+Use the PEBB Continuation Coverage (COBRA) Election/Change or PEBB Continuation Coverage (Unpaid Leave) Election/Change form.

-- Remove an eligible dependent from insurance coverage.
+- Remove a dependent from your insurance coverage.

 - Remove dependent(s) from coverage due to loss of eligibility (required).
-Submit the COBRA Election/Change or Continuation Coverage Election/Change form to the PEBB Program no later than 60 days after the event.
+Submit the PEBB Continuation Coverage (COBRA) Election/Change or PEBB Continuation Coverage (Unpaid Leave) Election/Change form to the PEBB Program.
+The PEBB Program must receive your completed form no later than 60 days after the event.

 - Change your life insurance beneficiary information.
 Use the MetLife Beneficiary Designation form, or call MetLife at 1-866-548-7139.